codysterling/chess/README.md

 # Chess++

 A simple chess client and engine written in C++.
+Very WIP.